Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 The photos will be updated when the firmware in a particular area stabilises

-The intention of the OpenGD77 project is to create a fully featured non-commercial firmware that entirely replaces the Radioddity GD-77’s factory firmware.
+The intention of the project is to create a fully featured non-commercial firmware that entirely replaces the Radioddity GD-77’s (and Baofeng DM-1801's) factory firmware.
 This firmware is specifically designed for **Amateur Radio** use, and has features not available in the official firmware.

 **Note:**
 **The firmware is still under development and there are some key areas of functionality which have yet to be written.**

-1. Currently the stable firmware works in Tier 2 and hotspot modes.
+1. DMR Tier 2 Tx and Rx voice transmissions works.

-   There is pre-release (Alpha 2) version which supports Tier2 as well as advanced functions, repeater and duplex hotspot operation, but it is currently under development and may have some minor issues.
+   Text messaging and other similar features are currently not supported, but are on the To Do list.

 1. FM RX and TX transmission works.

    This includes repeater operation using CTCSS on both TX and RX.

-1. On DMR, only Talk Group “calls” and Private calls are currently possible.

-   Text messaging and other similar features are currently not supported, but are on the To Do list.

    For a full list of current bugs, and proposed enhancements see
    <https://github.com/rogerclarkmelbourne/opengd77/issues>